awslabs/stable-diffusion-aws-extension/build_scripts/README.md

 # How to build images

-### Build public images for aigc-webui-utils which is used for light-weight CPU operations, like create_model in Dreambooth, merge_checkpoint.
+### Build public images for aigc-webui-utils which is used for light-weight CPU operations, like create_model in merge_checkpoint.

 ```
 sh build_and_push.sh Dockerfile.utils.from_scratch aigc-webui-utils